 "Where People Are Inspired To Grow"

-Why would someone choose a Log Home over a standard, stick-frame home?
-Below are just a few of the reasons people like these unique structures.
+Why should you choose a Log Home over a standard, stick-frame house?
+Below are just a few of the reasons we love these unique structures.

 Environmentally Friendly – While this may not be the first thing that comes to mind when looking at a log cabin, there are a few things that make a log house more friendly to the environment then a standard house:

 - Fewer Trees Used.
 On average, a log home uses two to twelve fewer trees than a standard home, depending on the ability of the log builder.
 (Approximately 2.75 cubic feet of log are required for every 1 cubic of dimensional lumber, the rest is turned into sawdust.
-Fortunately some of this is converted into paper products.)
+Fortunately some of this is able to be converted into paper products, but requires more processing.)

-- Less Energy Involved.
+- Energy-efficient.
 Let’s think about how far a piece of dimensional lumber travels: It gets logged in the forest, then gets trucked to the processing plant, then to the local lumber yard, and finally to your home.
-Our logs are logged within 150 miles (usually less) and are trucked to our yard, then are transported to your home site.
+In comparison, as often as possible we source our logs locally, usually with 100 miles.

 Unique – No other home has quite the same look or feel as a hand-crafted log home does.
 The large timbers with their spiraling grain, the smell of pine, and the solid feel of the massive logs encasing the home is what draws many people to these structures.